kgklein/PLUME/README.md

 ## Other Contributing Authors
 Greg Howes

 Eliot Quataert

 Jason TenBarge

 ## PLUME/JET-PLUME Setup
+GFortran is needed to compile PLUME/JET-PLUME.
+To install, see [here](https://gcc.gnu.org/wiki/GFortranBinaries).
+(Alternatively, one may use IFort if appropriate changes are made to the Makefile).

 To compile and run, first open a terminal, navigate to the desired folder and clone this repo:
 ```
 git clone https://github.com/kgklein/PLUME/tree/linfpc